EstDavid/UniswapV3OracleReader/Readme.md

 ## How it works under the hood
 --------
 The **UV3OR** (reader) uses the [Oracle capabilities](https://docs.uniswap.org/protocol/concepts/V3-overview/oracle "Oracle overview on Uniswap V3 docs") of Uniswap V3 pools to fetch price data, process it and store in the cloud.
-The **UV3OV** (viewer) then reads this data and uses it to display the price charts.
+The **UniCharts** app then reads this data and uses it to display the price charts.

 ### Main files
 - `index.js` &rarr; Creates the `tokenPairsObject` with all possible token pair combinations, it then initializes the pools with `initializeOracle(tokenPairsObject)` and runs an update on the latest prices at a given time interval with `setInterval(updateOraclePrices, updateInterval, tokenPairsObject)`